practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 2025-07-16: starting this heavy work in progress

-(this page may go to a GitHub Page of this account)
+(this page may go to the GitHub Page of this account)

 To-do:
 - Wiki page